KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## Namespace

-KeyboardKit has an ``Autocomplete`` namespace that contains autocomplete-related types and views, like a ``Autocomplete/Suggestion`` model, a ``Autocomplete/Toolbar`` component, etc.
+KeyboardKit has an ``Autocomplete`` namespace with autocomplete-related types, like a ``Autocomplete/Suggestion`` model, a ``Autocomplete/Toolbar`` view, etc.

 ## Context

-KeyboardKit has an ``AutocompleteContext`` that provides observable autocomplete state that is kept up to date as the user types.
-It also has auto-persisted ``AutocompleteContext/settings-swift.property`` that can be used to customize the autocomplete behavior, toggle features, etc.
+KeyboardKit has an ``AutocompleteContext`` that provides observable autocomplete state, and auto-persisted ``AutocompleteContext/settings-swift.property`` that can be used to customize the autocomplete behavior.

 KeyboardKit automatically creates an instance of this class, injects it into ``KeyboardInputViewController/state`` and updates it whenever autocomplete is performed.